 Just like the enchanting attractions on the land, the crystal clear water of Borneo island are welcoming too.
 Sabah is a paradise for the adventurous souls, as it boasts some of the most magnificent scuba diving sites.
 Enjoying a scuba diving experience at Borneo can be a huge hit to the budget, but it all makes worth with the sightings of the incredible underwater creatures like the green turtles, whales and hammerhead sharks.

 Along with offering an incredible diving experience to its visitors, Sabah is also a home to Mount Kinabalu which is the tallest mountain in Malaysia.
 Resting at an altitude of 13,435ft above sea level, this is the most adventurous height to conquer for the enthusiastic trekkers.

-Meandering 560 kilometres around the lush-green forests of East-Sabah, the Kinabatangan river is the longest flowing river in Malaysia.
+Meandering 560 kilometers around the lush-green forests of East-Sabah, the Kinabatangan River is the longest flowing river in Malaysia.
 Adorned with the picturesque view of dense rainforests, this region is also shelters numerous species of animals like the wild proboscis monkeys, hornbills and crocodiles.
 Hop on a river cruise and sail along the water to take a close glimpse of the wildlife living at the shores.

 6. Capture The Sea Glow Of Tusan Cliff Beach

 The Borneo island will leave you spellbound as you will witness once in a lifetime sight of the luminous water at the Tusan Cliff Beach.
 It is a matter of luck as the waterbed turns into blanket of colors due to a reaction done by bioluminescent organisms under certain weather conditions.
 So, only if you’re lucky enough you will be able to capture this mesmerizing view.